Dreaming of a road trip abroad?

 After you return the car in good condition, you will get the money back (although it might take a while to see it back on your card statement).

 Be aware of different fuel policies.

-The best value is usually dropping off the vehicle with the tank full.
+The best value is usually dropping off the vehicle with the full tank.

-If you agree on returning the tank empty, you will have to pay the rental company for filling it up and in our experience, this is more expensive than filling the tank yourself at the petrol station.
+If you agree to return the tank empty, you will have to pay the rental company to fill it up, and in our experience, this is more expensive than filling the tank yourself at a petrol station.

 Try to work out the total costs before making any decisions.

 Car rental companies are notorious for hidden fees.

 The cheapest quote doesn’t mean you are getting the best possible value.

 You might end up paying much more because of some hidden charges.